Uclusion/uclusion-blog/_posts/2021-09-01-1-on-autonomy.md

 content="No company on earth is looking for developers who are content to fail at their job." type="warning" %}

 Positions which don't offer autonomy typically have relatively ancient software stacks.
-You will be solving problems the rest of the world has moved on from years ago.
-You won't learn things how to fix *today's* problems.
+You *will* be solving problems the rest of the world has moved on from years ago.
+You *won't* learn how to fix today's problems.

 ### But wouldn't we spend all of our time re-architecting?
 Let's be clear, the problem isn't old code; the problem is someone **wants the old code to continue to grow as a